Unification of Decoupling Limits in String and M-theory

 We study and extend the duality web unifying different decoupling limits of type II superstring theories and M-theory.
 We systematically build connections to different corners, such as Matrix theories, nonrelativistic string and M-theory, tensionless (and ambitwistor) string theory, Carrollian string theory, and Spin Matrix limits of AdS/CFT.
 We discuss target space, worldsheet, and worldvolume aspects of these limits in arbitrary curved backgrounds.

 \nicesection{Introduction}

-Faced with complicated physical theories, we often seek simplifying limits that still capture key behaviour or structure.
+Faced with complicated physical theories, we often seek simplifying limits that still capture key behavior or structure.
 This logic was reversed in the introduction of M-theory, which was conjecturally defined by viewing `dual' string theory scenarios as limits of an underlying theory of quantum gravity \cite{Hull:1994ys,Witten:1995ex}.
 These limits include, as a starter, the perturbative superstring theories and the 10D and 11D supergravities.
 Armed with this picture, we can search for other accessible limits of string/M-theory.
-Of particular interest are decoupling limits which offer significant simplifications by removing many states from the spectrum, and sometimes allow us to have a peek into various nonperturbative regimes.
-For example, the AdS/CFT correspondence \cite{Maldacena:1997re} decouples the long-wavelength modes in IIB supergravity from the near-horizon AdS${}_5 \times S^5$ excitations, where the latter correspond to the boundary $\mathcal{N} = 4$ super Yang-Mills (SYM).
-This gives a nonperturbative definition of quantum gravity in the bulk.

-An example directly relevant to this Letter is the Banks-Fischler-Shenker-Susskind (BFSS) Matrix theory \cite{deWit:1988wri, Banks:1996vh}.
-This arises from an infinite boost limit of M-theory that decouples all the light excitations but the bound states of $N$ nonrelativistic D0-particles.
-BFSS at large $N$ was conjectured to describe the full M-theory.
-Notably, BFSS is related to M-theory on a lightlike circle, i.e.~in the \emph{Discrete Light Cone Quantization} (DLCQ) \cite{Seiberg:1997ad}.
+In this Letter, we consider a class of decoupling limits, which offer significant simplifications by removing many states from the spectrum, and sometimes allow us to have a peek into various nonperturbative regimes.
+These limits can be viewed as generalizations of the nonrelativistic point particle limit.
+To motivate this, consider the action for a charged point particle in $d$ dimensions: